- Create a cluster in CKS.

 Generate a CoreWeave access token

 Access tokens let you authenticate to your Kubernetes resources throughkubectl.
+You must create one for the cluster you just provisioned before you can run commands against it.

 To create an access token, complete the following steps: